 Reconnection

-Reconnection is not guaranteed to land on the same worker — the new session may even land on a fresh worker, depending on availability.
+Reconnection is not guaranteed to land on the same worker — the new session may even be on a fresh worker, depending on availability.

 4000–4006), reconnection alone won’t fix the problem.
-Surface a meaningful error to the user and, where appropriate, link to a status page or a “try again” CTA.
+Surface a meaningful error to the viewer and, where appropriate, link to a status page or a “try again” button.

 What ends a session